Dispute Solutions - Services

 Expert Determinations suit technical disputes (eg: building defects).
 Legal Determinations suit legal issues (eg: application of Trade Practices law).
 Both are delivered as written reports, with legally binding conclusions on all referred issues.

-Arbitration Awards (Expert / Judicial) - arbitration is underpinned by specific legislation that requires arbitrators to produce quick and cost-effective written decisions, called “awards”, that are legally binding, and can be enforced through standard Supreme Court mechanisms (eg: sheriffs).
+Arbitration Awards (Expert / Judicial) - arbitration is underpinned by legislation that requires arbitrators to produce quick and cost-effective written decisions, called “awards”, that are legally binding, and can be enforced through standard Supreme Court mechanisms (eg: sheriffs).

 Stage #3 - Manage the Process